-Tabriz, the royal guardian of Iranian boarders throughout the history, welcomed our dear guest visitors.
+Tabriz, the royal guardian of Iranian borders throughout history, welcomed our dear guest visitors.
 Eurasia entered Tabriz on May 16th of 2015 and Tabrizians greeted the guests with flowers to show the genuine hospitality of Iranian people at the first moment.
 Then the guests were taken to the Azerbaijan Museum and Dr. Haghparast the Head of Iran Cultural Heritage Handicrafts and Tourism Organization of East Azerbaijan gifted each one of them with an autographed book.
-On the second day of stay in beautiful Tabriz they visited the Blue Mosque, a unique structure that has survived many earthquakes throughout the years and still is one of the must-see places in the city of Tabriz.
+On the second day of stay in beautiful Tabriz, they visited the Blue Mosque, a unique structure that has survived many earthquakes throughout the years and still is one of the must-see places in the city of Tabriz.
 You cannot claim that you have seen the capital of East Azerbaijan if you don’t go to its grand bazaar.
 This historical market is the world’s largest covered bazaar and is one of the UNESCO World Heritage Sites.

-In almost 1100 km to the South-East of Tabriz there is a city that is known as the city of windward.
+In almost 1100 km to the South-East of Tabriz, there is a city that is known as the city of windward.

 Shiraz, the capital of Fras province, a city with thousand years of history, the birthplace of such poets as Hafez and Saadi on the southern part of Iran was the next destination of the luxurious Eurasia train.
 Even if you are not like Marcello, one of our guests who knew a great deal about Iran’s history, and don’t know about Shiraz’s past, you still feel the love in the air in this city.
-Before arriving to Shiraz, Persepolis and Pasargad the majestic, impressive, glorious, and beautiful remaining of the epic masterpieces created by the greatest kingdom of Persia, the Achaemenid Dynasty, were visited.
+Before arriving in Shiraz, Persepolis, and Pasargad the majestic, impressive, glorious, and beautiful remaining of the epic masterpieces created by the greatest kingdom of Persia, the Achaemenid Dynasty, were visited.

 Historic lush gardens, old mosques and bazaars, and the tombs of Hafez and Saadi were the other sights that amazed the Eurasian visitors.

 And Isfahan at last.
 In Isfahan when you feel tired after visiting the stunning Nqghshe Jahan Square with hundreds of handicraft stores and the palaces that once belonged to the greatest kings, you can go to the calmness of a Masjed and lay your back to the patterned walls.
-The artistic hands of skillful architects have injected life to the insensible soil and have made a masterpiece by using the most lively colors and patterns.
-The silence in the Masjed will host you and refreshes you by its cool blue colors on the walls and ceilings.
+The artistic hands of skillful architects have injected life into the insensible soil and have made a masterpiece by using the most lively colors and patterns.
+The silence in the Masjed will host you and refreshes you with its cool blue colors on the walls and ceilings.
 You get lost in the miniature decorative patterns in the mosques and they will take you deep into your imaginations.
 Our visitors enjoyed the hospitable and cool indoors of the Masjed after their tour in the Naghshe Jahan.
-On the first day in Isfahan the Eurasian passengers visited most of the city attractions including Sheikh Lotfollah Mosque, Ali Qapo Palace, and the spectacular Vank Cathedral.
+On the first day in Isfahan, the Eurasian passengers visited most of the city attractions including Sheikh Lotfollah Mosque, Ali Qapo Palace, and the spectacular Vank Cathedral.